 MySurvey is a product of the famous market research company, LightspeedResearch that conducts studies for some of the world’s biggest brands.

 With MySurvey you earn rewards for participating in online surveys, diaries and product tests.
 Yes, you get paid to test products!

 They paid more than $32 million to their worldwide members just in 2014 alone!

 I have personally been a member of this panel for over 7 years.
-During this time, a lot of things have changed, but one thing stayed the same and that’s they’re always on time with pay outs which is one reason why I have stayed with them for so long.
+During this time, a lot of things have changed, but one thing stayed the same, and that’s the fact that they’re always on time with payouts which is one reason why I have stayed with them for so long.